Information for Current Students

 - Workshops and Events – A range of events are held throughout the academic year, including job-hunting skills and workshops delivered by employability advisers, employer-led skills development sessions and presentations and careers fairs and events.

-- Bangor Prospects – This is the University’s Student Employment Bureau advertising a variety of jobs and career opportunities.
+- Bangor TARGETconnect – This is the University’s Student Employment Bureau advertising a variety of jobs and career opportunities.

 - Volunteering – Volunteering is an unpaid activity or work at a not-for profit organisation which makes a difference in the wider community.
 Voluntary work generally involves doing something that improves the environment or helps members of a particular community.